clemensrausch/aero-optimization-framework/README.md

 # aero-optimization-framework
-Methodology showcase of an aero optimization framework aiming to increase downforce levels of hill-climb prototypes.
+Methodology showcase of an aero optimization framework aiming to increase downforce levels of FSAE-prototypes.